hkaido0718/score_test_replication/README.md

 3. Run monte_carlo_main.m from the command prompt.
 A sample script file (run_monte_carlo_main.sh) is also contained in this directory.
 4. Similarly, run Simulation_BCS.m.
 5. Run summarize_results.m.

+# License
+- The codes are provided under the MIT license.
+Please see license.txt in this repository.
+- This package is intended to replicate the results in Chen and Kaido (2023).
+As such, the users should not add changes to the main branch.
+If you want to make changes, please fork this repository and work on your changes.